ucb-eecs251b/sp24-project-usb2/README.md

 ```

 USB2.0 is set up as a generator/ submodule aptly named `usb2-generator`.
-To update it to the latest commit in the other repo, run `git submodule update --remote usb2-generator`.
+To update it to the latest commit in the other repo, run `git submodule update --remote usb2-generator` (from the generators folder).
 Note that `git submodule update` will *not* update to the latest commit, which may or may not be what you want.

 **Debug Notes**